-The U.S.-South Korea FTA (KORUSFTA) negotiations will be conducted under the trade promotion authority (TPA) that the Congress granted to the President under the Bipartisan Trade Promotion Act of 2002 (P.L.
+The negotiations on a KORUS FTA will likely be of considerable interest to the 110th Congress, because the Congress would have to approve an FTA before it could enter into force.
+The U.S.-South Korea FTA (KORUS FTA) negotiations are being conducted under the trade promotion authority (TPA) that the Congress granted to the President under the Bipartisan Trade Promotion Act of 2002 (P.L.
 107-210).
 The authority allows the President to negotiate trade agreements that would receive expedited congressional consideration (no amendments and limited debate).
 However, the executive branch must fulfill a number of criteria in order to exercise the authority, including specified negotiating objectives in the final agreement and consultation with the Congress prior to and during the negotiations.

-The launch of the negotiations comes with a high degree of political risk for both South Korea and the United States.
+The negotiations take place with a high degree of political risk for both South Korea and the United States.
 The U.S.-South Korean alliance remains very strong.
 The United States and South Korea have been allies since the United States intervened on the Korean Peninsula in 1950 and fought to repel a North Korean takeover of South Korea.
 Over 33,000 U.S. troops were killed and over 100,000 were wounded during the three-year conflict.